KoenZomers/OmnikApi/README.md

 The WiFi Serial Number you can retrieve by keep pushing the white button on the front of the Omnik Solar inverter until the display reads S/N: \<number>.
 This is the number you'll use for "Omnik WiFi Serial Number".

 ## Version History

+Version 1.0.3.0 - May 6, 2019

+- Converted to a multi targeted framework making it available to .NET Framework 4.5.2 and .NET Framework 4.7.2

 1.0.2.0 - August 18, 2017